 A Program Manager is responsible to achieve the strategic goals of an organization.
 Program Manager usually interfaces with the stakeholders and senior leaders across various departments in an organization.
 Their key performance indicators are aligned with the financial goals of an organization.

-What are the responsibilities of a Program Manager?
+What are the roles and responsibilities of a Program Manager?

-Let’s have a closer look at the responsibilities of a Program Manager:
+Let’s have a closer look at the Program Manager job description:

 - To plan a program in such a way that resources are allocated across projects appropriately to maximize efficiency